 Orangutans Are Dying for Palm Oil

 Palm oil is in nearly every second product at the supermarket – from shampoo to pizza.
-It’s typically produced on large monoculture plantations in Southeast Asia, for which rainforest is being cleared at alarming rates.
-Orangutans and other animals are thus losing their homes.
-The orangutan in this picture was rescued from starvation in a cleared rainforest grove on Borneo by activists.
+It’s typically produced on large monoculture plantations in Southeast Asia.
+In the rainforest, land for cultivation is being cleared at alarming rates.
+Orangutans and other animals are losing their homes.
+The orangutan in this picture was close to dying of starvation in a cleared rainforest grove on Borneo.
+He was rescued by activists.
 But not every animal will be so lucky – and everyone who purchases products with conventionally harvested palm oil is contributing to this catastrophe.

 Our Clothing Is Polluting Asian Waterways

-The majority of our clothing is now produced in Asia, where environmental standards are often low and inspections often weak.
+The majority of our clothing is produced in Asia, where environmental standards are often low and inspections seldom.
 Textile and leather factories like this one in Kanpur, India, regularly release highly toxic wastewater directly into local rivers.
-If you are not purposefully buying clothing from brands that produce ecologically and transparently, you unfortunately must accept that your clothing is also destroying someone else’s local environment.
+If you are not purposefully buying clothing from brands that produce ecologically and transparently, it’s likely that your clothing is also destroying someone else’s local environment.

 Our Plastic Waste Is Poisoning Every Ocean

-This shocking photo was taken by photographer Zak Noyle in Indonesia – in the hope that our wave of trash could turn into a “wave of change” by raising consciousness about the problem of oceanic plastic waste.
+This shocking photo above was taken by photographer Zak Noyle in Indonesia in the hope that our wave of trash could turn into a “wave of change” by raising consciousness about the problem of oceanic plastic waste.
 Change your consumption habits today: go plastic-free by practicing plastic-free shopping whenever you can to limit your personal impact to this growing problem.

 Plastic Waste Is Killing Ocean Wildlife

-Some environmentalists now believe that worldwide plastic pollution is as large a threat as climate change.
-This waste is destroying ecosystems and endangering the lives of ocean creatures.
+Some environmentalists believe that worldwide plastic pollution is as big a threat as climate change.
+The waste is destroying ecosystems and endangering the lives of ocean creatures.

 “This is a photo I wish didn’t exist.
 But since it does exist, I want everyone to see it,” commented photographer Justin Hofmann on his snapshot of a seahorse holding a cotton swab.
-He took the picture off the island of Sumbawa in Indonesia.
-He discovered the seahorse and wanted to take a picture of it alone, but the rising tide washed in a pile of trash which quickly flooded the animal’s environment.
+He took the picture off the island of Sumbawa in Indonesia, where he discovered the seahorse.
+He wanted to take a picture of it alone, but the rising tide washed in a pile of trash which quickly flooded the animal’s environment.

-Sandy, Haiyan, Matthew, Harvey, Irma, and most recently Maria: In the last few years, the Earth has seen an extreme number of extremely devastating tropical storms.
-Yet there’s more behind their destructiveness than just weird weather: Climate change caused by our lifestyles and consumption practices doesn’t just cause world temperatures and ocean levels to rise.
+Sandy, Haiyan, Matthew, Harvey, Irma, Maria and most recently Dorian: In the last few years, the Earth has witnessed an extreme number of extremely devastating tropical storms.
+Yet there’s more behind their destructiveness than just weird weather: Climate change caused by our lifestyles and consumption practices doesn’t just make temperatures and ocean levels rise.
 Extreme weather events like storms and droughts also become stronger and more destructive – and these effects are felt everywhere, not just on the other side of the planet.

 We Waste Unbelievable Amounts of Food

-Americans dispose of nearly 115 tons of food every minute of every day — one third of all food stuffs in the US lands in the trash, according to the Guardian.
-More than half of all food waste could be prevented, according to WWF.
+Americans dispose of nearly 150.000 tons of food every day — one third of all food stuffs in the US lands in the trash.
+According to the WWF, more than half of all food waste could be prevented.
 As consumers, our biggest role is to be more thoughtful about food generally.
 That means shopping consciously, not immediately tossing anything that doesn’t look perfect, and often ignoring the erroneous “best by” dates printed on foods!

 Meat Every Day Equals Endless Suffering

-Every meat eater should watch the 360-degree film “iAnimal,” which shows the world through the eyes of a factory-farmed pig.
+Every meat eater should watch the 360-degree film “iAnimal Pigs” which shows the world through the eyes of a factory-farmed pig.

 Our Electronic Cast-Offs Are Poisoning Africa